 Difficulty discovering "community site"

-Added by E L almost 2 years ago
+Added by E L about 2 years ago

 However, the route to discovery is quite indirect.
 Meanwhile, both SourceForge and Github currently host variations of certain projects and information describing products.
 Pages on these sites are easily revealed through web searched, far more so than the active community site.